Danny02/danny02.github.io/_posts/2023-09-08-importance-of-acceptance-tests.md

 ---
 layout: post
-title: "Draft: Always write acceptance test first"
+title: "Always write acceptance test first"
 categories: case-study
 tags: java programming test tdd bdd
-hidden: true
 seo:
   type: BlogPosting
 image:
-  path: /images/previews/do-not-mock.jpg
+  path: /images/previews/accept-test-first.webp
-  hide: true
 share: true
 ---

-Blackbox acceptance tests provide a user viewpoint and stability amidst changing requirements.
+black-box acceptance tests provide a user viewpoint and stability amidst changing requirements.
 The secret sauce?
 Write tests before implementation for optimal reliability.

 # tl;dr
-An acceptance test is a **blackbox** test from a **user** perspective.
+An acceptance test is a **black-box** test from a **user's** perspective.
-- when providing an API, another developer can be this **user**
+- When providing an API, another developer can be this **user**
-- a test that does not presume anything other than the public API is a **blackbox** test
+- A test that does not presume anything other than the public API is a **black-box** test

-These properties give test the following benefits:
+These properties give tests the following benefits:
-- it is straightforward to translate requirements into tests
+- It is straightforward to translate requirements into tests
-- they remain stable despite changes from future requirements
+- They remain stable despite changes through future requirements

-Real stability in tests comes from writing them as genuine **blackbox** tests.
+Real stability in tests comes from writing them as genuine **black-box** tests.
 This approach is notably more manageable when tests are crafted **before** the actual implementation.

 # A little tale about changing requirements